galaxyproject/jxtx/content/scholarships/jj-fund.md

 ## Travel Fellowships

 In 2025, the JJ Travel Fellowships will sponsor up to two graduate students / post-doctoral researchers to attend the Galaxy and Bioconductor Community Conference (GBCC 2025).
+The fellowship will cover the cost of travel, up to $500 for each recipient.

 ## About the Travel Fellowships: